tupui/soroban-seal-coin/README.md

 #### Controlling the supply

-Now we can control the supply of the token by calling the smart contract's function `update_sea_ice_extent`.
+After the Soroban smart contract is deployed (see makefile), we can can control the supply of the token by calling the smart contract's function `update_sea_ice_extent`.
 The following example results in minting 10K SEAL.

 ```bash
 soroban contract invoke \